jss367/jss367.github.io/_posts/2015-01-25-Python-Notes-I.md

 tags: [Python, Cheat Sheet]
 ---

 This notebook is a collection of Python notes, tricks, and tips.
 It is set up to act as a quick reference for basic Python programming.
-I try to update the post every once in a while with the latest version of Python, so it should be kept up to date.
+I try to update the post every once in a while with the latest version of Python, so it should be roughly up to date.

 <b>Table of contents</b>
 * TOC